Pan Seared Teriyaki Salmon

 - Heat a skillet over medium high heat.
 Prepare the fish.
 Steps listed above.

-- Combine the water, soy sauce, garlic, red pepper flakes, brown sugar, orange juice and cornstarch in a small mixing bowl.
+- Combine the water, low sodium soy sauce, garlic, red pepper flakes, brown sugar, orange juice and cornstarch in a small mixing bowl.
 Mix well.

 - Add the sauce to a saucepan over medium low heat.
 Whisk the sauce until it begins to tighten.
 Once it reaches your desired thickness, turn off the heat.
 Set aside.